TITLE 3. ALCOHOLIC BEVERAGE AND CANNABIS CONTROL

 Summary:

-The amendments (i) clarify and implement § 4.1-1602 D of the Code of Virginia, which addresses independent laboratory testing standards and requires certain cannabis products to be homogenized for laboratory testing; (ii) clarify the standards for microbiological, mycotoxin, and residual solvent testing standards by specifying the applicable part of a document incorporated by reference and, where possible, including standards in the regulation rather than referring to external documents; and (iii) pursuant to Chapter 732 of the 2024 Acts of Assembly, amend the expiration of cannabis products from six months to 12 months.
+The amendments (i) clarify and implement § 4.1-1602 D of the Code of Virginia, which addresses independent laboratory testing standards and requires certain cannabis products to be homogenized for laboratory testing; (ii) clarify the standards for microbiological, mycotoxin, and residual solvent testing standards by specifying the applicable part of a document incorporated by reference and, where possible, including standards in the regulation rather than referring to external documents; and (iii) pursuant to Chapter 732 of the 2024 Acts of Assembly, extend the expiration of cannabis products from six months to 12 months.

 3VAC10-60-10.
 Definitions.